StudyFrenchSpanish

 2. Economic strength and importance on the global stage

-China is a superpower when it comes to economics.
-The Chinese economy is the second-largest in the world in terms of GDP after the United States.
-It’s the largest economy in the Asian continent and the largest in the world regarding purchasing power parity (PPP).
+China is a global economic superpower.
+The Chinese economy is the second-largest in the world by GDP, after the United States.
+It’s the largest economy in Asia and the largest in the world by purchasing power parity (PPP).

 The Chinese market is enormous.
-The ‘Silk Road,’ ‘One Belt,’ and ‘One Road’ define the extensive Chinese economic global reach network.
+The ‘Silk Road,’ ‘One Belt,’ and ‘One Road’ define the extensive Chinese economic network of global reach.

 China’s trade with India rose to $18.7 billion in 2017, and the country is already poised to overtake the US as the world’s largest economy in the next few decades.
-China’s export drive makes it a priority for people to learn the language in order to compete in the global economy.
+China’s export drive makes learning the language a priority for people seeking to compete in the global economy.

 China’s economic and population strength make Mandarin the preferred language to learn, ahead of Japanese and Korean.
 The future of Mandarin is full of career opportunities.

 On the other hand, Japan is another economic powerhouse in Asia and the world.
 It is among the fastest-growing economies and one of the top five largest economies in the world.
-Most leading Japanese MNCs, especially those in the automobile and electronics sectors, directly invest in India.
+Most leading Japanese MNCs, particularly those in the automotive and electronics sectors, invest directly in India.

 If you are fluent in the Japanese language in India, it could help you if you are established in a career.
 But it could also open doors to new jobs for you.

 Even a child in the belly knows something about Samsung, the world’s biggest mobile company.
-The Posco Giant talks about India’s most significant foreign direct investment—Hyundai, the second largest car manufacturer globally, and LG.
+The Posco Giant discusses India’s most significant foreign direct investment, involving Hyundai, the world’s second-largest car manufacturer, and LG.
 The Korean economy has a strong presence in virtually every home in India.

 Looking for courses? → (i) Japanese classes in Delhi (ii) Learn Japanese in Bangalore (iii) Top Korean institutes (iv) Korean learning centers in Delhi (v) Mandarin institutes in Delhi (vi) Chinese programs in Bangalore (vii) Study Chinese in Mumbai.